pierrelux/rlbook/adp.md

 5. **return** $\boldsymbol{\theta}_n$
 ````

+As opposed to exact policy iteration, the iterates of parametric policy iteration need not converge monotonically to the optimal value function.
+Intuitively, this is because we use function approximation to generalize  from base points to the entire state space which can lead to Value estimates improving at base points but degrading at other states or can cause interference between updates at different states due to the shared parametric representation

 # Approximate Component-wise Evaluation of the Bellman Operator

 So far, we've described a strategy that economizes computation by updating only a selected set of base points, then generalizing these updates to approximate the operator's effect on other states.
 However, this approach assumes we can compute the operator exactly at these base points.
 What if even this limited computation proves infeasible?